laxa88/twitter-clone/README.md

 - Start the server(s): `cd node && npm start`
 - Hit the GET or POST endpoints on `localhost:3000`
 - Refer to `routes` and `services` source for implemention details.

+## Todos

+- Build node, svelte apps as docker image
+- Deploy all images for production
+- E2E tests
+  - in local
+  - in CI
+- CI deployment
+  - run tests
+  - build image in CI?
+  - push image to personal repo